cliosight/Docs/Spec.md

 Execution of multiple SQL queries is enabled in the admin console and for report creation.
 In reports however, only the final `select` statement is used for populating reports.
 The preceeding queries in a report SQL query block can be used for fetching real-time and dynamic intermediate values for substituting variable terms in the final query.

 ## Advanced File Storage <a name="afiles"></a>
 This platform provides extra functionalities for files uploaded through a form.
-The [free tier](#freetier) will allow a max of 4GB storage for the in-built database and files.
+The [free tier](#freetier) will allow a max of 4GB storage space for the in-built database and files.
 Like other components, files are also equipped with access control methods.

 ## Leveraging AI <a name="ai"></a>
 To provide a better user experience through the use of AI, we have added code generators for the two types of syntaxes used within the platform.